ypaq/ddmin/README.md

 Furthermore, a minimal test case can help to improve the quickcheck generators and properties you have defined so far.

-More information on Delta Debugging can be found on the page of the Software Engineering Chair of Andreas Zeller [[4](http://www.st.cs.uni-saarland.de/dd/)].
+More information on other delta debugging related topics can be found on the page of the Software Engineering Chair of Andreas Zeller [[4](http://www.st.cs.uni-saarland.de/dd/)].